Athena-OS/athena/README.md

 ![image](https://user-images.githubusercontent.com/83867734/200062602-8a4c3ed4-8d9f-45b0-af73-b54c72f67897.png)

 ### Known Third-Party Issues
+* Currently, due to some Arch Linux PGP key issue, the Athena installation will fail for the current release.
+It will be solved in the next release that contains a logic to autofix repository key issues.
+  * Run the ISO but dont run the Installation.
+Then:
+    ```
+    sudo nano /etc/calamares/modules/shellprocess-before.conf
+    ```
+    At the end of the file, add the following lines:
+    ```
+    - command: "pacman -Syy"
+    - command: "pacman -S --noconfirm archlinux-keyring"
+    - command: "pacman-key --init"
+    - command: "pacman-key --populate"
+    ```
+    Note:  keep "command" rows aligned with the already existing ones.
+    Save the file, close it.
+    Run the installer

+    Note that, if you choose Sweet Dark as theme, you need to do some small manual fix because I updated the Sweet Dark theme package to be compliant with the next release automatically.
+It means you need to open GNOME Tweaks from application, go to Appearance, go to Legacy Applications and select Sweet-Dark.
 * On Bloodhound, when neo4j database is run by `sudo neo4j console`, we can get some errors like:
   ```
   Exception in thread "main" java.lang.LinkageError: Cannot to link java.nio.DirectByteBuffer